Welcome to today's edition of the Rush 24-7 podcast.

 Now, what is your concern?

-What i the the hearings went well.
+The hearings went well.

 What's the concern?

-Um, the hearings last week, we saw Judge Alito do a masterful job, but I think the American people were very disappointed by the annex of the Democrats on that committee.
+You know, the hearings last week, we saw Judge Alito do a masterful job, but I think the American people were very disappointed by the annex of the Democrats on that committee.

-Um and I think a lot of Americans watch those hearings.
+And I think a lot of Americans watch those hearings.

-Steve Schmidt with us on the Rush Limbaugh show, Paul W. Smith in for Rush.
+Steve Schmidt with us on the Rush Limbaugh Show, Paul W. Smith in for Rush.

-And uh is there uh something you can give us a heads up on that you might be concerned about uh i if you can get ahead of the onslaught of negative commercials that we'll see in the next several days, uh if there's uh last minute allegation that you've gotten a snippet of that that you'd like to nip in the bud right now.
+If you can get ahead of the onslaught of negative commercials that we'll see in the next several days, if there's a last-minute allegation that you've gotten a snippet of that you'd like to nip in the bud right now, is there anything you can give us a heads up on, Steve?

-Well, you know, at the beginning of this process, uh a woman named Nan Aaron, who heads one of these very much outside of the mainstream ultra left wing groups that that have opposed the judge's nomination.
+Well, you know, at the beginning of this process, a woman named Nan Aaron, who heads one of these very much outside the mainstream ultra-left-wing groups that have opposed the judge's nomination, she was quoted in the newspaper saying, we will do anything to stop Judge Alito.

 And I take them at their word for it.

-This is the uh coalition that when Chief Justice Roberts went through this earlier this summer, they put up the ads accusing him of being complicit in the bombing of abortion clinics.
+This is the coalition that when Chief Justice Roberts went through this earlier this summer, they put up the ads accusing him of being complicit in the bombing of abortion clinics.

-Um and I think they'll keep up the attacks on Judge Alito right to the end.
+And I think they'll keep up the attacks on Judge Alito right to the end.

 Are you kind of saying maybe out of desperation we ain't seen nothing yet?